local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-ideas.md

 - Art assets should remain structurally sound:
     - Adjustments can be made via shaders to colour, brightness etc, but must be made across the entire texture uniformly. i.e. the same shader must be run across each fragment.
     - (Jimbly) I'd want to allow reasonable cutting, especially for technical reasons.
 E.g. cutting a wall + door texture into 2 to animate it, or use one style door with a different style frame, and similar - this overlaps with what shape of meshes you're allowed to put these textures on
+        - (Slippers) cutting sounds reasonable as long as the edges meet at where they are cut, such as the example of animating a door.
     - (Local) Art asset should maintain its original 1:1 aspect ratio in world coordinates.
 You can apply post-processing and such effect that distort the world but you can't make a line out of some tile and use it as a divider line inside a UI component
     - (Local) I think each sprite should not have too many colors
     - (Local) I think it should be allowed to reinterpret what is transparent in the asset at will (though stil on color basis of the original texture)